 Through Central Michigan Alternative Breaks, students have the opportunity to develop into lifelong active citizens in local, national, and global communities through diverse, direct-service experiences dedicated to social justice.

 Breaks occur over the academic winter, spring, summer, and weekend breaks.
-Sites pair with a non-profit organization working to combat specific social issues.
-The Breaks are comprised of 12 students, including two trained student site leaders.
+Alternative Break groups partner with nonprofit organizations working to combat social issues in their local area.

 Types of Alternative Breaks